Try for Free

 Mailjet is a legitimate and capable email platform, but its pricing and feature structure are designed more around big enterprises.
 The features small businesses actually need most are locked behind its premium plan, which starts at $27/month for 15,000 emails.
 Elastic Email delivers all of that and more, starting at $29/month with 37,500 emails/month, 2,500 contacts included, landing pages, A/B testing, and built-in monetization tools that Mailjet simply doesn’t offer.
 If you are looking for a platform that balances sophisticated functionality with 24/7 support and cost-effectiveness, the choice is clear.

 Whether you’re a solopreneur sending newsletters, an agency managing multiple clients, or a growing e-commerce brand that wants to turn subscribers into buyers, Elastic Email gives you the tools to do it.
 And the best news is that you get it at a price that scales with your business.
-The switch is worth making, as Elastic Email is the perfect Mailjet alternative.
+As can be seen, the switch is worth making, as Elastic Email is the perfect Mailjet alternative.
 See for yourself why thousands of small businesses have already made the move.

 If you like this article, share it with friends: